 All staff should be aware of the indicators, which may signal children are at risk from, or are involved with serious violent crime.
-These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in educational performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with, individuals associated with criminal networks or groups and may be at risk of criminal exploitation.
+(Keeping Children Safe in Education 2024 paragraph 46)

 All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
-Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement guidance here and its Criminal exploitation of children and vulnerable adults: county lines guidance.